-Standard 5: The Identification, Placement and Review Committee
+Standard 5: The Identification, Placement, and Review Committee

 - Regulation 181/98 requires that all school Boards set up Identification Placement Review Committees (IPRCs).
-The GECDSB has a well-established process which identified approximately 5335 students or 14% deemed as Exceptional. - In the 2021-2022 school year, as of March 31, 2022, a total of 505 initial IPRCs were conducted.
-There were 1048 IPRC reviews held (this number does not include parents who waived their right to hold an IPRC Review meeting) during this same time period.
-The number of IPRC Reviews were significantly lower as more parents/guardians agreed to waive IPRC Reviews due to the COVID-19 pandemic.
-There were no parent/guardian appeals filed last year with our Board. - Parents/guardians and students, 16 years of age or older, shall be full partners with regard to assessment, identification and placement decisions.
+The GECDSB has a wellestablished process which identified approximately 5613 students or 15% deemed as Exceptional. - In the 2022-2023 school year, as of March 31, 2023, a total of 376 initial IPRCs were conducted.
+There were 1042 IPRC reviews held (this number does not include parents who waived their right to hold an IPRC Review meeting) during this same time period. - There were no parent/guardian appeals filed last year with our Board. - Parents/guardians and students, 16 years of age or older, shall be full partners with regard to assessment, identification and placement decisions.
 As full partners parents/guardians and students 16 years of age or older will be made aware of their rights in the entire process including the right to mediation and/or appeal. - Upon the completion of the initial identification process, continued support and partnership between home and school is strongly encouraged. - The Individual Education Plan (IEP) will assist parents/guardians, administrators, teachers, and educational support staff in developing common goals for students.
 The GECDSB endorses a model of special education that supports and encourages partnerships between school, family and community.